rusty-electron/rusty-electron.github.io/blog/_posts/2022-08-04-setting-up-cloud-folder-sync-with-rclone.md

 rclone config
 ```

-From this point, based on what cloud storage provider you are using, you should following the steps listed in the [rclone documentation][1].
+From this point, based on what cloud storage provider you are using, you should follow the steps listed in the [rclone documentation][1].

 [1]: https://rclone.org/docs/#configure